rmorales723/fitness_app/README.md

+Here we are using the React frame work, and harnassed a beautiful User Interface by using Material-UI.
+I created components, and hooks to execute functionality to choose exercise categories, specific muscle groups, and browse more than one thousand exercises with practical examples.
+I also implemented pagination, exercise details, accessability to pull related videos from youtube, and display similar exercises by fetching data from the RapidAPI database.

+# HomePage
 ![Screen Shot 2023-02-22 at 10 12 49 AM](https://user-images.githubusercontent.com/72527380/220665029-6675a9eb-a7ff-4a9d-ab0a-0fffacaa723a.png)
 ![Screen Shot 2023-02-22 at 10 13 47 AM](https://user-images.githubusercontent.com/72527380/220665378-dae8c188-f33e-406a-ac56-e89979fcf886.png)
 ![Screen Shot 2023-02-22 at 10 14 55 AM](https://user-images.githubusercontent.com/72527380/220665738-e1840f6a-31c6-4191-947a-4e5f4bba2a9b.png)